Microsoft Enterprise Agreement

 - Make use of Microsoft their resources.
 They are there to help you.

-Using vScope you always have an updated documentation all year around.
+Using vScope you always have updated documentation all year around.
 Always ready for True Ups and audits.